 The Simulation Engine

 Pulse uses a simulation based forecasting approach, as opposed to a calculation or mathematical model based approach.
 This means that during a forecast, the forecasting engine simulates ad delivery by fast-forwarding the same ad decisioning engine, which will later deliver the ads, through a future inventory based on historical user data.
+It also includes the programmatic performance by looking at historical win rate and calculating the average settlement price for every programmatic marketplace competing in the forecast, and resolves the selection decision accordingly.
 The result is more realistic and accurate than a traditional calculation or mathematical model based approach.

 - forecasting inventory,

 - forecasting how much inventory is reachable for a new goal you want to run, and

 - projecting delivery for running campaigns and goals.